MLHale/nebraska-gencyber-modules/computational_thinking_and_design_process_using_littlebits_droids/README.md

 * __Modularization__: The concept of modularity is like building blocks.
 Each block (or module) can be put in or taken out from a bigger project.
 Each module has its own separate function that is interchangeable with other modules.

+* __Resource Encapsulation__: Encapsulation is an object oriented concept where all data and functions required to use the resource are packaged into a single self-contained component.
+The goal is to only allow access or manipulation of the resource in the way the designer intended.
+An example, assume a flag pole is the object.
+There are fixed methods on how the flag pole is to be used.
+Put the flag on, take the flag off, raise or lower the flag.
+Nothing else can be done to the flag pole.

 * __Simplicity__: Simplicity allows a person to better understand hardware and software.
 Without the clutter of unnecessarily complicated code and interfaces, the software will be more understandable by people that will update the code when requirements change.
 It will be easier to understand by the testers and they will be able to spot problems sooner.
 By keeping software as simple and as focused as possible, the reliability and security is greatly increased.

 ### Introduction